Veigar Páll Gunnarsson

-Veigar Páll Gunnarsson (born 21 March 1980) is a retired Icelandic football striker.
+Veigar Páll Gunnarsson (born 21 March 1980) is an Icelandic former professional footballer who played as a forward.

 His transfer in 2011 led to football clubs Stabæk and Vålerenga being nominated for fines of Norwegian kroner 500,000 and 350,000 respectively, by a committee (påtalenemd) of Football Association of Norway — and a police investigation that saw two persons arrested.

 Club career

 Early years

 Veigar Páll made his debut for Stjarnan in the 1996 season, in which he only managed one=1 game as a substitute.
 He established himself as a regular in the side and started scoring goals, catching the eye of foreign teams.
 He then went abroad to Norway, where he played for Strømsgodset.
 He failed to establish himself in the first team so he returned to Iceland to play for KR Reykjavík.
 He quickly became popular with the fans and was the star player of the KR team that won the Icelandic Premier League in 2002 and 2003.
-In September 2003 he had a trial with Bolton Wanderers of the English Premier League.
+In September 2003, he had a trial with Bolton Wanderers of the English Premier League.

 Stabæk

-Veigar joined Stabæk in 2004 in the season they got relegated, after being placed 3rd in the league the previous year.
-He flourished under new coach Jan Jönsson in 2005, with new signing Daniel Nannskog.
+Veigar joined Stabæk in 2004 in the season they got relegated, after being placed third in the league the previous year.
+He flourished under new coach Jan Jönsson in 2005, alongside new signing Daniel Nannskog.
 Veigar was leading the attack with Nannskog, a partnership which was the most feared duo in the league, according to statistics (goals and assist).
 In the 2006 season, Nannskog became top scorer with 19 goals in Tippeligaen, the Norwegian top division, with Veigar finishing one goal behind.

 In 2007, Stabæk finished second, just behind winners Brann.
 Veigar played well, and was the seasons assist leader with 17, and fourth on the scoring chart with 15.

 The following season he made another big contribution to the club, helping them winning the league.
-Again he was the seasons assist leader with 14, in addition to 10 goals.
+Again, he was the season's assist leader with 14, in addition to ten goals.